taustation-fan/taustation-fan.github.io/README.md

 you are searching on.
 For example the weapons and armor you can find tend to be similar to those you can obtain through *Look for Trouble*, and the common trade good *Circuit Board* is usually only found at Barnard's Star.
-On the other hand, most trade goods and bond packages seem to be equally distributed to all stations.
+On the other hand, most trade goods and bond certificates seem to be equally distributed to all stations.

 You can carry around what you find, up to a certain mass limit.
 If you